gem5/website/_pages/events/boot-camp-2022.md

 ## How can I apply?

+Registration for this event this event is now closed.

-Those wishing to attend can fill out the following Google Form by **May 18th**: <https://forms.gle/3wWPsMDfXyaChmQ68>
+~~Those wishing to attend can fill out the following Google Form by **May 18th**: <https://forms.gle/3wWPsMDfXyaChmQ68>~~

-If your application was successful you will be contacted, via the email address provided, by June 1st.
+~~If your application was successful you will be contacted, via the email address provided, by June 1st.~~

 ## What does it cost?